 Pulau Weh, a very quiet island

-Before leaving, I gleaned a lot of information on travel forums.
-And this recent trip report, on the excellent Transverse notebooksI was really looking forward to it...
+Before leaving, I gleaned a lot of information from travelers' forums.
+And this recent trip reporton the excellent Transverse notebooksI was really looking forward to it...

 I contacted the diving center Lumba Lumbaheld by a Dutch couple.
 That's where I'm based.